ibm-cloud-docs/Registry/registry_tokens.md

 4. Use the token as part of your `docker login` command.
 Replace &lt;token_value&gt; with the token value that you retrieved in the previous step and &lt;registry_url&gt; with the URL to the registry where your namespaces are set up.

-   - For namespaces set up in US-South: `registry.ng.bluemix.net`
+   - For namespaces set up in US-South, use `registry.ng.bluemix.net`
-   - For namespaces set up in UK-South: `registry.eu-gb.bluemix.net`
+   - For namespaces set up in UK-South, use `registry.eu-gb.bluemix.net`
-   - For namespaces set up in EU-Central: `registry.eu-de.bluemix.net`
+   - For namespaces set up in EU-Central, use `registry.eu-de.bluemix.net`
-   - For namespaces set up in AP-South: `registry.au-syd.bluemix.net`
+   - For namespaces set up in AP-South, use `registry.au-syd.bluemix.net`

    ```
    docker login -u token -p <token_value> <registry_url>